Use the quicklinks below to jump to the desired section regarding transport in and around Hoi An.

 Minibus: A few companies run an air-con minibus shuttle between Hoi An and Da Nang train station and airport, departing every hour from 04:00-22:00, takes 1 hour, costs 110,000 dong per person.
 A travel agency or hotel can book it for you.

 Further reading regarding bus travel to/from Hoi An.

-Most tour operators and hotels will happily order you a private car and driver.
-Prices range from 250,000 VND for the one-way route to Da Nang and go up to 600,000 VND for the day, which is a good option if you want to do all the usual tourist sites like the Marble Mountains and Cham and military museums in Da Nang.
-Drivers must have a license and most (but not all) speak some English, so do make a point of requesting this when you book.
-If you need a guide it will cost you an extra 100,000 VND but you could organise one through Hoi An Free Tours and save yourself the expense.
+Most tour operators and hotels can organise a private car and driver.
+Prices range from 250,000 dong for a one-way to Da Nang and go up to 600,000 dong for the day, which is a good option if you want to do all the usual Da Nang tourist sites like Marble Mountain.
+Most drivers will not speak much or any English, so if you need that service, you’ll likely have to hire a guide as well.

 Further reading regarding other travel to/from Hoi An.